muhammedahmedd/piperx-pick-place/README.md

 This project depends on a Piper X-focused fork of `agx_arm_sim`.
 This fork contains the Piper X MoveIt configuration used with Isaac Sim.

-I modified this fork to synchronize the MoveIt setup with Isaac Sim simulation time.
+This fork was modified to synchronize the MoveIt setup with Isaac Sim simulation time.
 This includes updating MoveIt-related launch files so nodes such as `move_group`, `robot_state_publisher`, and `ros2_control_node` use Isaac Sim clock time from `/clock`.

 This fork also points to my Piper X URDF fork, where I added a fixed `gripper_tcp` frame.
 The `gripper_tcp` frame is used as the grasp reference frame for the gripper during pick-and-place.